OptimalCMS/adjust.css/README.md

 - [x] Safari 8+

-## Contributing
+## Contribute

-Please read the [contribution guidelines](https://adjust.sysa.ml/contribute/) in order to make the contribution process easy and effective for everyone involved.
+Feel free to fork, tweak and send me a pull request.